-Big Lie #2: The ACA is pro-drugs and pro-surgery and the ICA is not.

-Let's see if there is any difference between the ACA's position on drugs and surgery and the ICA's.
-One of the following policies is from the "ACA Master Plan" and the other is the official policy of the ICA.
+Big Lie #2: The ACA is pro-drugs and pro-surgery, and the ICA is not.
+Here again, let's see if there is any difference between the ACA's position on drugs and surgery and the ICA's position.
+One of the following comes from the ACA Master Plan and the other is the official policy of the ICA.
 Which one belongs to which organization?

-A. "(This association) holds that the best interests of both the public and the chiropractic profession are served by maintaining chiropractic as a ... drugless, nonsurgical alternative form of health care. ...
-(This association) recognizes that the various state legislatures have the right to grant Doctors of Chiropractic the option to qualify, and thereafter utilize procedures which are not within the Association's view of the parameters of the clinical application of traditional chiropractic."

-B. "Chiropractic is a drug-free, nonsurgical science and, as such, does not include pharmaceuticals or incisive surgery.
+- 1. "(This association) holds that the best interests of both the public and the chiropractic profession are served by maintaining chiropractic as a ... drugless, non-surgical alternative form of health care ...
+(This association) recognizes that the various state legislatures have the right to grant Doctors of Chiropractic the option to qualify, and thereafter utilize procedures which are not within the Association's view of the parameters of the clinical application of traditional chiropractic." - 2.
+"Chiropractic is a drug-free, non-surgical science and, as such, does not include pharmaceuticals or incisive surgery.
 Without prejudice to our commitment to this vital core concept and, in conformity with the nation's antitrust laws, chiropractors may elect in their practice to use common domain procedures, otherwise allowed by applicable law, and assuming they are properly qualified by background, education and training to do so."

-Okay, there you go.
-Which one is the policy of the ACA and which is the position of the ICA?
+OK, there you go.
+Which one is the policy of the ACA, and which is the position of the ICA?
 Doesn't matter, does it?
-Both policies are essentially the same.
-Both defer final authority to the states.
-The words "drug-free," "drugless" and "nonsurgical" leave no doubt that both ACA and ICA are unequivocally opposed to drugs and surgery becoming part of chiropractic practice. ("B" is the official position of the ACA.)
+Why?
+Because both policies are essentially the same, with both deferring final authority to the states.
+The words "drug-free," "drugless" and "non-surgical" leave no doubt that both ACA and ICA are unequivocally opposed to drugs and surgery becoming part of chiropractic practice. ("B" is the official position of the ACA.)

-One last comment on drugs.
-The ACA recently proved that its anti-drugs policy is more than just words.
-In 1996, a few pro-drug DCs (not ACA delegates) submitted a proposal to the ACA annual meeting to create a pharmaceutical council.
-That measure was defeated in the ACA Council of Delegates by a UNANIMOUS 57-0 vote!

-The next time an author or speaker starts telling you that the ACA is pro-drugs and prosurgery, you will know that he or she is being dishonest.
+One last thing about drugs.
+The ACA recently proved that its anti-drug policy is more than just words.
+In 1996, a few pro-drug DCs (not ACA delegates) submitted a proposal to the ACA Annual Meeting to create a pharmaceutical council.
+That measure was defeated in the ACA Council of Delegates by a unanimous 57-0 vote!
+So, the next time an author or speaker starts telling you that the ACA is pro-drugs and pro-surgery, you will know that he or she is being dishonest.

-Big Lie #3: The ACA does not support chiropractic being a separate and distinct science and the ICA does.
+Big Lie #3: The ACA does not support chiropractic being a separate and distinct science, and the ICA does.
 Fasten your seat belts, because here we go again.
 Which one of the following positions belongs to the ACA and which belongs to the ICA?

-A. "(This association) holds that the best interests of both the public and the chiropractic profession are served by maintaining chiropractic as a separate and distinct ... form of health care...."

-B. "The objectives of this organization are to maintain the science of chiropractic as a separate and distinct healing arts profession."
+- 1. "(This association) holds that the best interests of both the public and the chiropractic profession are served by maintaining chiropractic as a separate and distinct ... form of health care." - 2.
+"The objectives of this organization are to maintain the science of chiropractic as a separate and distinct healing arts profession."

-Again, the polices are almost identical.
-"B" is the ACA's position.
+Again, the policies are almost identical, with "B" being the position of the ACA.
 There is no question that the ACA and ICA are both committed to chiropractic remaining "separate and distinct."
 The ACA has even taken it one step further by adopting an official policy in opposition to the "Doctor of Chiropractic Medicine" degree.
-So the next time you hear this big lie, you will know it is not true.
+So, the next time you hear this big lie, you will know it is not true.